compressmodels/compressmodels.github.io/README.md

 ## Achieving Faster Models

-[Quantization](https://arxiv.org/abs/1712.05877), [pruning](https://arxiv.org/pdf/2308.06767), and knowledge distillation all involve achieving acceleration at the cost of accuracy.

-Hardware acceleration with GPUs, faster CPUs or parallelizing ML models on many machines involve more money, infrastructure cost and energy cost.

-Use `moco` to find subsets of data that are easy to classify early in the model, so the model does not need to execute fully for every single data point.

 📢 Stay Tuned: I am building a software package.
 Indicate interest [here](https://forms.gle/TAYoxmpHGVZzrjiU6).

 🚀 Try it on your model — <a href="mailto:quickmlmodels@gmail.com">Contact me</a>